 June 29, 2020 The PBoC, the Hong Kong Monetary Authority and the Macau Monetary Authority released an announcement to carry out pilot programs of "cross-border wealth management scheme" in the Guangdong-Hong Kong-Macau Greater Bay Area.
 July 19, 2020 The PBoC and the CSRC jointly issued the Announcement of PBoC and CSRC ([2020] No.7).
 July 31, 2020 The PBoC and the Central Bank of Pakistan signed the revised bilateral currency swap agreement to expand the volume to 30 billion yuan/720 brillion Pakistan rupees.
 July 31, 2020 The PBoC and the Central Bank of Chile signed the revised bilateral currency swap agreement to expand the volume to 50 billion yuan/5.6 trillion Chilean pesos.
 July 31, 2020 The PBoC and the Central Bank of Mongolia renewed the bilateral currency swap agreement with a volume of 15 billion yuan/6 trillion Mongolian tugrik.
 August 13, 2020 The PBoC issued 20 billion yuan worth of three-month central bank bills and 10 billion yuan worth of one-year central bank bills in HKSAR.
 August 22, 2020 The PBoC and the Central Bank of New Zealand renewed the bilateral currency swap agreement with a volume of 25 billion yuan.
-August 31, 2020 The PBoC published The Participation in International Benchmark Interest Rate Reforms and Improving China's Benchmark Interest Rate System white paper.
-September 8, The work plan on deepening the development of a new round of comprehensive pilot 2020 programs for further opening up of service industry in Beijing and developing the integrated demonstration zone for further opening up of the service industry in China was 0 1 17 formulated.
-September 17, The PBoC and the Central Bank of Hungary signed the bilateral currency swap 2020 supplemental agreement with a volume of 40 billion yuan.
-September 18, 2020 The Opinions Concerning Standardization of the Development of Supply Chain Financing and Supporting Stable Circulation and Optimization and Upgrade of Supply 2020 Chain and Industry Chains (Yinfa [2020] No.226) was issued.
-September 21, The first Chinese bond ETF in Singapore, managed by asset management company 2020 CSOP was put in transaction.
-September 23, The total volume of QDII investment reached 107.343 billion US dollars.
-2020 The total volume of QDH investment reached 107.3 13 onlion 05 donars.
-September 24, The PBoC issued 10 billion yuan worth of six-month central bank bills in HKSAR.
-2020 1110 1 200 100000 10 0111011 011111 11101111 0111111 011111 111 September 25, FTSE Russell announced that the Chinese treasury bond would be included into its 2020 World Government Bond Index (WGBI).
+August 31, 2020 The PBoC published The Participation in International Benchmark Interest Rate ~ Reforms and Improving China's Benchmark Interest Rate System white paper.
+September 8, The work plan on deepening the development of a new round of comprehensive pilot 2020 programs for further opening up of service industry in Beijing and developing the integrated demonstration zone for further opening up of the service industry in China was G (1 17 September 17, The PBoC and the Central Bank of Hungary signed the bilateral currency swap 2020 Sentember 19 The Oniging Concerning Standardization of the Development of Supply Chain September 18, Financing and Supporting Standardization of the Development of Supply Chain 2020 Choin and Industry Chains (Vinfo [2020] No 226) was issued Sentember 21 The first Chinese bond ETE in Singapore, managed by asset management company 2020 CSOP was put in transaction September 23 The total volume of ODII investment reached 107 343 billion US dollars 2020 202 The total volume of QD1 investment redened 107.5 is onnon 05 donars.
+September 24.
+The PBoC issued 10 billion yuan worth of six-month central bank bills in HKSAR.
+2020 September 25.
+FTSE Russell announced that the Chinese treasury bond would be included into its 2020 World Government Bond Index (WGBI).
 September 30, RMB realized the highest quarterly appreciation rate of 3.71% since 2008.
 2020 September 30, Yi Gang, Governor of PBoC and Perry Warjiyo, Governor of Bank Indonesia signed 2020 the MoU for the Establishment of a Framework for Cooperation to Promote the Settlement of Current Account Transactions and Direct Investment in Local Currencies.
-October 11, 2020 The General Office of the CPC Central Committee and the General Office of the State Council issued the Implementation Plan for the Pilot Comprehensive Reform of Building a Pilot Demonstration Zone of Socialism with Chinese Characteristics in Shenzhen (2020- 0 1 10 000 2025).
+October 11, 2020 The General Office of the CPC Central Committee and the General Office of the State Council issued the Implementation Plan for the Pilot Comprehensive Reform of Building a Pilot Demonstration Zone of Socialism with Chinese Characteristics in Shenzhen (2020- 2025).
 October 12, 2020 The PBoC decided to lower the reserve requirement ratio for financial institutions when conducting some foreign exchange forwards trading from 20% to 0.